Davidsoff/blog/content/presentation/2017-08-30-docker-101/index.md

 ## Anatomy of a Dockerfile

-Dockerfile is build in layers
+Dockerfile is built in layers

 Every line in the file is a layer that has a unique hash.

 This means layers can be reused between builds.

 ---